 - Protein in urine (most common finding) (Cohen, 2007; Kaballo, 2016).

-- Membranoproliferative glomerulonephritis, also known as mesangiocapillary glomerulonephritis (Ibid).
+- Membranoproliferative glomerulonephritis, also known as mesangiocapillary glomerulonephritis (Cohen, 2007; Kaballo, 2016).

 Spleen & lymph nodes.

 - Mutiple lesions in the spleen of a women who had been previously infected with parvovirus B19 (Fortna et al, 2010).
 Radiographic evidence and splenectomy showed diffuse neutrophil-predominant infiltrate with formation of numerous abscesses.
-Also, an asceptic abscess in the spleen of a child (Johnson and Sadik, 2016).
-Drained fluid from the abscess showed neutrophilic infiltration.
+Other cases: aseptic abscess in the spleen of a child, the drained fluid from the abscess showing neutrophilic infiltration (Johnson and Sadik, 2016).
+Aseptic splenic abscesses in an 84-year-old man with multiple myeloma who had been taking trimethoprim/sulfamethoxazole for a urinary tract infection (Sutton et al, 2018).

 - Widespread lymphadenopathy developing alongside lesions in the spleen (Fortna et al, 2010).
 Lymphadenopathy can cause swollen or enlarged lymph nodes or glands.
 A paratracheal lymph node biopsy showed complete effacement of nodal architecture by a mixed inflammatory and fibrotic process including neutrophils, with features reminiscent of cat-scratch disease.